goharbor/harbor/docs/user_guide.md

 * **Developer**: Developer has read and write privileges for a project.
 * **ProjectAdmin**: When creating a new project, you will be assigned the "ProjectAdmin" role to the project.
 Besides read-write privileges, the "ProjectAdmin" also has some management privileges, such as adding and removing members.
 * **SysAdmin**: "SysAdmin" has the most privileges.
 In addition to the privileges mentioned above, "SysAdmin" can also list all projects, set an ordinary user as administrator and delete users.
 The public project "library" is also owned by the administrator.
+* **Anonymous**: When a user is not logged in, the user is considered as an "anonymous" user.
+An anonymous user has no access to private projects and has read-only access to public projects.

-##User account operations
+##User account
-Username, Email, full name and password are required to sign up in Harbor.
-The password mast match the rule: at least 7 characters with 1 lowercase letter, 1 capital letter and 1 numeric character.
+As a new user, you can sign up an account by going through the self-registration process.
+The username and email must be unique in the Harbor system.
+The password must contain at least 7 characters with 1 lowercase letter, 1 uppercase letter and 1 numeric character.

+If the administrator has configured LDAP/AD as authentication source, no sign-up is required.
+The LDAP/AD user id can be used directly to log in to Harbor.

-"Change Password" and "Forgot Password" are also supported.
-You can follow the steps to reset your password:
+When you forgot your password, you can follow the below steps to reset the password:

 1. Click the link "forgot password" in the sign in page.
-2. Input the Email used when you signed up and a Email will be sent to it.
+2. Input the email used when you signed up, an email will be sent out to you.
-3. Click the link contained in the Email.
+3. After receiving the email, click on the link in the email which directs you to a password reset web page.
 4. Input your new password and click "Submit".